Digitalone1/mpv-acestream/README.md

 ## Installation

 Place `mpv-acestream.lua` file in *scripts* folder under mpv config directory.
-In most cases it should be
+On Unix-like systems it should be

 ```/home/your-username/.config/mpv/scripts/```

 * **Arch Linux**: [AUR package](https://aur.archlinux.org/packages/mpv-acestream/)

+## Configuration

+The script should work out of the box and usually you don't need to modify anything.
+But you may need to change the AceStream HTTP engine port if you set it differently from the default *6878* number in AceStream configuration.

+Open `mpv-acestream.lua` and change `aceStreamPort` value in the upper part of the text.
+For example, if you changed port to *12345*, modify port variable like the following:

+`local aceStreamPort = 12345`

 ## F.A.Q.